-- Always write in your own words. - Cite any sources you use in your assignments.
+- Always write in your own words. - Do NOT copy and paste from the internet. - Parents and siblings may NOT do school work instead of the student. - Cite any sources you use in your assignments.

 Teachers reserve the right to request a meeting with students in order to assess their learning of course material.
-Meetings may be requested in online classrooms, on the phone, or in person
+Meetings may be requested in online classrooms, on the phone, or in person.